The desire for flexibility

 The client, or their wider family, can retain a greater degree of control over the trust affairs without compromising the validity of the family trusts.
 The client can compose the board of directors with themselves included, and further include family members and trusted advisers who have a heightened knowledge of the family’s business and financial affairs and are empathetic to the needs of the beneficiaries.

 Ease of changing trusteeship

 The relative ease with which the registered service provider can be changed.
 With a private trust company it is not necessary to change the trustee or to transfer the title of trust assets when the registered service provider is changed, thus avoiding the requirement for legal deeds, indemnities and other documentation.
 Where the underlying client wishes to change the administrator of their private trust company for any reason, all that is required is the resignation and appointment of new directors, and notification of the new registered person responsible for the administration of the private trust company to the local registry; namely the Jersey Financial Services Commission in Jersey.

 An often overlooked but important benefit of a private trust company is the ability of the private trust company to react quickly to changing circumstances.
 This is particularly relevant where a family trust owns the shares of an active trading company.
 Decisions often need to be taken quickly and the board of a private trust company will often be more familiar with the transactions of the underlying company than a corporate trustee, and therefore more capable of reacting quickly to changing circumstances

 The private trust company affords the client an additional measure of confidentiality, with the comfort that a robust corporate governance approach will be observed with a trusted partner, who is both regulated and based in a politically stable country.

-Technical briefing: Understand more about the types of trusts we offer and their uses >
+Technical briefing: Understand more about the types of trusts we offer>